 Lighthouse Day is celebrated every 7th of August each year.
 It is primarily celebrated in the United States to commemorate the signing of the Act for the Establishment and Support of lighthouses, beacons, public piers, and buoys by the US Congress in 1789.

 What is the Lighthouse Day?

 This holiday is an annual celebration that gives honor to the beacon of light that lighthouses emit.
 Such beacon of light has provided safety and security to boats and ships at sea.
 A lighthouse is simply a tower, building, or any similar structure designed to emit light that can be used to aid the navigation of travelers at sea.
-The lighthouse day gives dedication to such an amazing structure.
-Such celebration is justified.
+Lighthouse day gives dedication to such an amazing structure.
+Such a celebration is justified.
 Lighthouses have provided safety and security to people.
 The day is a good way to express gratitude to these structures.

 History of Lighthouse Day